Radium and radon in the environment: Occurrence

 Radon concentration in open air varies between 1 and 100 Bq m^{−3}.
 Radon can be found in some spring waters and hot springs.
 The towns of Misasa, Japan, and Bad Kreuznach, Germany boast radium-rich springs which emit radon, as does Radium Springs, New Mexico.

 Radon exhausts naturally from the ground, particularly in certain regions, especially but not only regions with granitic soils.
 However, not all granitic regions are prone to high emissions of radon.
 For instance, while the rock which Aberdeen is on is very radium rich, the rock lacks the cracks required for the radon to migrate.
 In other nearby areas of Scotland (to the north of Aberdeen) and in Cornwall/Devon the radon is very much able to leave the rock.

 Radon is a decay product of radium which in turn is a decay product of uranium.
 Maps of average radon levels in houses are available, to assist in planning mitigation measures.

 While high uranium in the soil/rock under a house does not always lead to a high radon level in air, a positive correlation between the uranium content of the soil and the radon level in air can be seen.

 In air

 Radon harms indoor air quality in many homes.
 (See "In houses" below.)

 Radon (^{222}Rn) released into the air decays to ^{210}Pb and other radioisotopes and the levels of ^{210}Pb can be measured.
-It is important to note that the rate of deposition of this radioisotope is very dependent on the season.
+The rate of deposition of this radioisotope is very dependent on the season.
 Here is a graph of the deposition rate observed in Japan.